BinhTranVan/Getting-and-Cleaning-Data-Course-Project/README.md

   c) Uses descriptive activity names to name the activities in the data set
   d) Appropriately labels the data set with descriptive variable names.
   e) From the data set in d), creates a second, independent tidy data set with the average of each variable for each activity and each subject.
-3) TidyData.txt is the final data after perform all above squences.
+3) FinalTidyData.txt is the final data after perform all above squences.